 Serves 4 to 6

-1/4 cup dark honey, like wildflower or buckwheat
+dark honey, like wildflower or buckwheat

-Club soda, chilled, optional
+Club soda, chilled (optional)

+Add the brandy and stir until evenly combined.
+Add the bluberries, raspberries, and blackberries.
+Add the wine and gently stir.
 You may serve this at room temperature as a still sangria, or chilled and served topped with chilled club soda over ice.
 Be sure each serving gets some berries too.

-- Since the berries in this sangria are a bit delicate, this drink is best prepared and served right away, without the traditional overnight infusing.
-However, if you're ok with the berries looks a little muddled, letting the sangria chill overnight — or even an hour or two — really deepens the fruit flavor.
+Since the berries in this sangria are a bit delicate, this drink is best prepared and served right away, without the traditional overnight infusing.
+However, if you're ok with the berries looking a little muddled, letting the sangria chill overnight — or even an hour or two — really deepens the fruit flavor.